 In addition to these achievements, Dr. Kellerman is a co-founder of the International Leadership Association, and an author and editor of many books, including The End of Leadership, which you received today.
 The Financial Times named it among the best business books of 2012.

 IE Business School, Madrid, Spain

 Dr. Ketokivi’s research, teaching, and consulting are best described as a combination of economics, sociology, psychology, management, philosophy, and statistics.
-In addition to the substantive topics of strategy, management, and organization design, he specializes in methodology: research design, analysis of complex statistical data, measurement, reasoning, scientific rhetoric, and argumentation.
-Dr. Ketokivi is widely published in top-tier academic management journals.
-He also serves, or has served, on editorial boards of many of these journals.
-Most notably, in 2015-2017 he served as Co-Editor-in-Chief of Journal of Operations Management, a premier outlet for research in operations in various contexts: manufacturing, services, health care, humanitarian relief, and supply chain management, to name a few examples.
-As a statistician, Dr. Ketokivi has also collaborated closely with researchers and practitioners in fields ranging from engineering and economic policy to psychopathology and immigration.
-As a statistics consultant, Dr. Ketokivi helps his clients analyze and make sense of complex statistical data by translating substantive research questions into statistical models.
+In addition to the substantive topics of management, organization design, and governance, he specializes in statistics, general methodological questions, research design, reasoning, and argumentation.
+Dr. Ketokivi is widely published in top-tier academic management journals, and also serves, or has served, on the editorial boards of many of these journals.
+Most notably, in 2015-2017 he served as Co-Editor-in-Chief of Journal of Operations Management, a premier outlet for research in operations in diverse contexts, ranging from manufacturing and supply chain operations to health care and humanitarian relief.
+As a data analytics consultant, Dr. Ketokivi collaborates closely with researchers and practitioners in fields ranging from engineering and economic policy to psychopathology and immigration.
+Dr. Ketokivi assists his clients in making sense of complex statistical data by translating substantive research questions into statistical models.

-Dr. Ketokivi holds a Ph.D. from the University of Minnesota, Carlson School of Management.
+Dr. Ketokivi, a native of Finland, holds a Ph.D. from the University of Minnesota, Carlson School of Management.

 Dr. Chris Laszlo